ianalexis/RealViewOn/README.md

          1. 📝 Go to the Device Manager and search for the GPU under Display Adapters.
          2. 💻 Open the GPU properties and copy the name of the device under the Details tab.
          3. ⌨️ Enter the device name into the program and press Enter.
+4. 🧑 OPTIONAL - Advance Mode.
+   1. 🤖 AUTO - A backup file is generated.
+   2. 📑 MANUAL - Select the desired options.
-4. 🤖 AUTO - A custom `.reg` file will be generated📝.
+5. 🤖 AUTO - A custom `RealViewOn[SWVersion].reg` file will be generated📝.
-5. ✨ MANUAL - Execution of the `.reg` file.
+6. ✨ MANUAL - Execution of the `.reg` file.
    1. 🕵️ OPTIONAL - Review (with any text editor) the `.reg` file.
    2. 🚀 MANUAL - Execute the `.reg` file by double clicking on it.